zhulik/zhulik.github.io/_includes/cv/additional_info.md

 for refactoring and makes me more confident in my work.
 Also I prefer to use functional programming patterns even in OO languages: if something can be done with pure functions - I will do it in this way, but whithout fanaticism and breaking the rest architecture.
-Ruby is a very magical language and allows deveper to make one task in different ways, so I usually write my code in very obvious manner, but when the task requires to write boilerplate code, I use metaprogramming.
+Ruby is a very magical language and allows deveper to make one task in different ways, so I usually write my code in a very obvious manner, but when the task requires to write boilerplate code, I use metaprogramming.
 If something can be done without metaprogramming and other magic it should be done without metaprogramming and magic.
 I prefer explicit interfaces in my code, it simplifies reading and understanding.